CAP-CoT: Cycle Adversarial Prompt for Improving Chain of Thoughts in LLM Reasoning: Method

 \subsection{Feedback Agent}

-The feedback agent $F$ is responsible for evaluating the reasoning chains generated by $G_S$ and $G_C$ and providing structured feedback for both agents accordingly.
-Formally, given $Q$, prompts $(P_S, P_C)$, and reasoning chains $(C_S, C_C)$, $F$ compares the two, diagnoses issues such as missing assumptions, incorrect inferences, or unclear transitions, and outputs feedback:
+The feedback agent $F$ is responsible for evaluating $C_S$ and $C_C$ and providing structured feedback for both role prompts accordingly.
+Given $Q$, prompts $(P_S, P_C)$, and reasoning chains $(C_S, C_C)$, $F$ compares the two and produces solver-directed feedback $\mathbb{F}_S$ and challenger-directed feedback $\mathbb{F}_C$:

-where $\theta_F$ denotes the parameters of the feedback agent, and $\mathbb{F}_S$ and $\mathbb{F}_C$ represent the structured feedback for $G_S$ and $G_C$, respectively.
-We use a concise format such as:
+where $P_F$ is the feedback prompt. $F$ first normalizes both chains into semantic claim units, where each unit contains a local premise, operation, and conclusion.
+It then aligns units by their role in the solution, such as domain setup, equation transformation, candidate generation, constraint checking, evidence retrieval, or final answer selection.
+When no one-to-one match exists, the feedback records the unmatched step as a missing, redundant, or alternative reasoning unit rather than forcing a false alignment.
+The feedback follows a compact schema: